How to draw a fibonacci retracement correctly

 Yes, you can, it is through the art of Fibonacci confluence (lining up multiple Fibonacci levels to find strong areas of support/resistance).
 This works primarily with a scalping and day trading strategy.

-Here’s a video interview of our Chief Trader, Desmond Leong, on how he is able to trade full-time and run an award-winning research firm.
+Here’s a video interview of me (Chief Trader, Desmond Leong) on how I’m able to trade full-time and run an award-winning research firm.

 Can Fibonacci Retracement work in both choppy markets and trending markets?

 The short answer to this is: Yes.
 Fibonacci retracements work well in both choppy (range bound) markets and trending markets.
 However, one of the most important things you need to take note of is that the structure and the movements have to be clear.
 What do I mean by that?
 Take a look at the pictures below.

 An example of a chart structure that looks really good is the one below.
 You can see that you know exactly where are the major swing highs and major swing lows which are crucially important to use when drawing Fibonacci retracements (and extensions).

 So the first thing to know is that while Fibonacci Retracements can be used in both choppy and trending markets, one of the key things to look out for is a clear market structure.